 - make a plan that addresses strategies for success; the student's advisor may be consulted regarding the development of that plan but ultimately, it is the student's responsibility; - raise her/his cumulative average to 3.0 within the completion of 6 credit hours of graduate course work in which a letter grade is rendered; - be aware that failure to raise the cumulative average to a 3.0 within the specified time frame will result in the student's dismissal from the program; - be aware that a failing grade in a graduate nursing core course is a grade less than B-.
 A student is afforded the opportunity to repeat a core nursing course in which they receive a grade less that B-.
-Two courses with a grade less than B- will result in the student's dismissal from the program.
+Two courses with a grade less than Bwill result in the student's dismissal from the program.

-The progress of a student on probation is reviewed by the Graduate Committee at the end of the semester of probation.
-At this time, the student's progress is reviewed and the student may be taken off of probation, continued on probation or dismissed.
+The progress of a student on probation is reviewed by the Graduate Director and office of the Associate Dean at the end of the semester of probation.
+At this time, the student's progress is reviewed, and the student may have the probation status lifted, continued on probation or dismissed.